Looking for an electric guitar tuner? Or perhaps the best acoustic guitar tuner?

 The only real downside is that the Cifra Club doesn’t work too well with piano or non-stringed instruments.
 For these reasons, we’d say this technology is best suited to novice guitarists, looking for an accessible, user-friendly, tuning interface

-The Fender Tune has been designed to be easy to use, but extremely precise.
+Much has been written about the Fender online guitar tuner.
+Their app called Fender Tune has been designed to be easy to use, but extremely precise.

 The app includes a DSP (digital signal processing algorithm) which can pick up even the lowest bass frequencies really effectively.
 This is a pretty handy, as a decent bass tuner, especially a free one, can be incredibly hard to come across.